betcode-org/betfair/README.md

 # streaming

 Currently two listeners available, below will run the base listener which prints anything it receives.
-Stream listener is able to hold multiple streams, hold a cache and push market_books/order_books out via a queue.
+Stream listener is able to hold an order stream and a market stream, although it is recommended to have one socket per stream.
+The listener can hold a cache and push market_books/order_books out via a queue.

 [Exchange Stream API](http://docs.developer.betfair.com/docs/display/1smk3cen4v3lu3yomq5qye0ni/Exchange+Stream+API)